What Is the Best Way to Get Leaves out of a Pool

 Leaf gulpers

-There are also some specialist leaf vacuums, also known as a leaf gulper, leaf master or leaf eater which have a net that collects the leaves as you move it around the bottom of the pool.
+There are also some specialist leaf vacuums, also known as leaf gulpers, leaf masters or leaf eaters.
+These have a net that collects the leaves as you move them around the bottom of the pool.
+These are great if you want to know how to get leaves out of the pool without a vacuum.

 They connect to a standard garden hose, not to a pool vacuum hose, and the water flow powers it.
-The most popular of these is the Poolmaster 28316 Pool Leaf Vacuum which has eight water nozzles to create a current and push the leaves into the net – a very clever design.
+The most popular of these is the U.S. Pool Supply Professional Swimming Pool Leaf Terminator Vacuum which has eight water nozzles to create a current and push the leaves into the net – a very clever design.

 In-line leaf strainers